 In New Zealand, like in many other countries, girls perform better in reading literacy than boys by a statistically significant amount.

 New Zealand pupils ranked fourth out of 34 OECD countries in the 2009 Organisation for Economic Co-operation and Development (OECD) study of literacy performance-PISA.
 However, girls performed well ahead of boys.
 Other studies echo the findings of the PISA results.
 Results from Progress in International Reading Literacy Study (PIRLS) reports show in 2001 and 2006 showed that fourth-grade girls in all 30 plus participating countries scored higher in reading literacy than fourth-grade boys.
-And there is little improvement in the 2011 PIRLS report.
+And there was little improvement in the 2011 PIRLS report.

 The US National Assessment of Educational Progress (NAEP) scores, and studies in New Zealand, England, Wales, Scotland, and Northern Ireland also show disparity between boys’ and girls’ reading achievement.